 A mood board is a powerful tool that can help you create inspiring brand designs.
 Build yours using this 5-step framework.

-Unless you are a professional, design (i.e. a website, logo, or other graphics) can be intimidating.
-A design project is guaranteed to fall short of its goal when it is treated as something to “check off the list”.
+Unless you are a professional, design (i.e., a website, logo, or other graphics) can be intimidating.
+Furthermore, a design project is guaranteed to fall short of its goal when treated as something to “check off the list”.

 Most of us know designs should look good.
 But they must also do something.